megancoyle/tic-tac-toe/README.md

 npm install
 ```
 ## Unsolved Problems/Next Steps
-* While working on this application, I decided to simplify things by not using the entire MEAN stack application.
-Moving forward, I would want to tackle using Mong DB for this.
+* While working on this application, I decided to simplify things by not using the entire MEAN stack.
+Moving forward, I would want to tackle using Mongo DB for this.
 * Prompting users for their names so their name is printed next to their chat messages.
 * Setting X or O to specific users - at the moment a user can play both parts even when two players are connected.
-* Deploying this somehow
+* Deploying the application